rust-lang/rust/text/0000-unstable-sort.md

 At the moment, the only sort function we have in libstd is `slice::sort`.
 It is stable, allocates additional memory, and is unavailable in `#![no_std]` environments.

-Stable sorting, although a good default, is very rarely useful.
-Users much more often value higher performance, lower memory overhead, and compatibility with `#![no_std]`.
+The sort function is stable, which is a good but conservative default.
+However, stability is rarely a required property in practice, and some other characteristics of sort algorithms like higher performance or lower memory overhead are often more desirable.

-Having a really performant, non-allocating sort function in libcore would cover these needs.
-At the moment, Rust is compromising on these highly regarded qualities for a systems programming language by not offering a built-in alternative.
+Having a performant, non-allocating unstable sort function in libcore would cover those needs.
+At the moment Rust is not offering a built-in alternative (only crates), which is unusual for a systems programming language.

 **Q: What is stability?**<br>
 A: A sort function is stable if it doesn't reorder equal elements.
 For example: